datanalyst/Smarthphone_Activity/CodeBook.md

 ###Creates a second, independent tidy data set with the average of each variable for each activity and each subject

-To get the average of each variable for each activity and each subject I need to "reshape" the Data table.
-Using the melt function, I first melt the Data dataframe using "Subject" and "Activity" as id - generating the melt_data table.
+To get the average of each variable for each activity and subject I need to "reshape" the Data table.
+Using the melt function, I first melt the Data dataframe using "Subject" and "Activity" as ids - generating the melt_data table.

     id_labels = c("Subject", "Activity")
     data_labels = setdiff(colnames(Data), id_labels)
     melt_data = melt(Data, id = id_labels, measure.vars = data_labels)

-Then using the dcast function, I cast the melted dataframe, calculating the average of the variables for each activity and subject.
-Finaly a tidy data table is created with the average of each measurement per activity/subject combination.
+Then the melted dataframe is casted using the dcast function, calculating the average of the variables for each activity and subject.
+Finally a tidy data table is created with the average of each measurement per activity/subject combination.

     tidy_data = dcast(melt_data, Subject + Activity ~ variable, mean)

-The new dataset is saved with the write.table function in "tidy_data.txt" file in local working directory.
+The new dataset is saved with the write.table function in a "tidy_data.txt" file that is stored in local working directory.

     write.table(tidy_data, file = "./tidy_data.txt",row.names = FALSE)